miwels/boarding-cards/README.md

 	composer install
 	alias codecept='./vendor/bin/codecept'

 The application entry point is **index.php**.
-We have included a default input but you can add your own ownes.
-We have assumed that all boarding cards have a type, start and end but the seat is optional.
+We have included a default input but you can add your own one.
+We have assumed that all boarding cards have a type, start and end fields but the seat is optional.

-In order to build the tests we have used the same input from the index.php but obviously this can be changed.
+In order to build the tests we have used the same input from the index.php file but obviously this can be changed.

-The main class has 3 method from which 2 of them are optional
+The main class has 3 methods from which 2 of them are public

     sort(): returns the sorted boarding cards
     print(): returns a readable output.